The dilaton gravity hologram of double-scaled SYK: Sine dilaton gravity and Liouville de Sitter gravity

 Reinstating factors of $\hbar$ (essentially by $b^2 \to \hbar b^2$), and using our specific value for the bulk $\mu$ \eqref{eq:mus}, we obtain for the classical $\hbar \to 0$ limit

 which is to be compared to \eqref{eq:ZZ}.

-We note also that this string theory model is an analytic continuation of the Virasoro minimal string \cite{Collier:2023cyw}, which is identical to Liouville gravity.\footnote{Here ``analytic continuation'' is an abuse of language.
-The parameter $b$ is analytically continued but the amplitudes do not depend on $b$ analytically because the solutions to the bootstrap equations change significantly.} We understand that the same authors are modifying their techniques to derive the higher genus amplitudes of Liouville dS gravity, which should match with sine dilaton gravity at higher genus.
-Perhaps if one figures out how to implement the positivity constraint (such that the spectrum truncates), this could match a finite-cut matrix integral in the large $N$ limit?
+We note also that this string theory model is an analytic continuation of the Virasoro minimal string \cite{Collier:2023cyw}, which is a specific model of Liouville gravity.\footnote{Here ``analytic continuation'' is an abuse of language.
+The parameter $b$ is analytically continued but the amplitudes do not depend on $b$ analytically because the solutions to the bootstrap equations change significantly.} The same authors have modified their techniques to derive the higher genus amplitudes of Liouville dS gravity \cite{Collier:2024kmo}, which would provide one possible non-perturbative definition of sine dilaton gravity.
+Another possibility perhaps, if one figures out how to implement the discretization constraint (such that the spectrum truncates), is that this could match a finite-cut matrix integral in the large $N$ limit (as proposed in our follow-up work \cite{Blommaert:2025avl}).

 Within the coupled Liouville CFT model, the natural operator dictionary would be to map to the open string tachyons \cite{knizhnik1988fractal}

 At least on the classical level this works.
 The classical solutions for $\chi$ and $\phi$ are just AdS$_2$ Weyl factors, so one would be computing a CFT two-point function on a hyperbolic disk, which reproduces the sine dilaton gravity correlator \eqref{2.40 corsine}.\footnote{We thank Vladimir Narovlansky for discussions on this point.} Of course, this still mismatches with DSSYK, as we did not impose the positivity constraint in this Liouville CFT language.
 It would be very interesting to understand how to do this, especially at the quantum level.